-I encourage you to watch the show (and come back for our weekly recaps).
-To goose your interest, I have included ten quick real-life facts about Masters and Johnson, some of which we have already seen play out, while others we can expect to see in the future of the series.
+To goose your interest in the Showtime series, I have included 10 quick real-life facts about Masters and Johnson, some of which we have already seen play out, while others we can expect to see in the future of the series.
 There are spoilers both for episodes that have aired, and for future episodes, so if you don’t like being spoiled by history, skip the rest of this post and seek out the series wherever you can find it.

 1. Despite the initially creepy nature of their relationship in Masters of Sex, 15 years after the study began, Masters would eventually leave his wife and marry Virginia Johnson.
 They married in 1971, though they would divorce 20 years later in 1992.
 Their sexual relationship did begin as part of their scientific research and it is true that Masters convinced Johnson to have sex as part of their sex study.

 Here’s a picture of the real Bill Masters and Virginia Johnson.

 2. Over the course of the study, Masters and Johnson observed 10,000 complete cycles of sexual response, which has got to become numbing after a certain period.
 That has to be the equivalent of around 1,000 hours of Internet porn, which I suspect would be enough to turn anyone off of sex.

 3. In 1964 they established the Reproductive Biology Research Foundation in St. Louis, Missouri.
 He was its director, although Johnson would not be named its co-director until 1973, when the organization’s name was changed to the Masters and Johnson Foundation.
 The two revolutionary books that came out of the studies, Human Sexual Response and Human Sexual Inadequacy, were best-sellers, translated in over 30 languages.